gymprecice/gymprecice/README.md

 Gym-preCICE is a Python [preCICE](https://github.com/precice/precice) adapter fully compliant with the [Gymnasium API](https://github.com/Farama-Foundation/Gymnasium), aka [OpenAI Gym](https://github.com/openai/gym), to facilitate employing and developing reinforcement learning algorithms for single- and multi-physics active control applications.
-In a Reinforcement Learning-interaction cycle, Gym-preCICE takes advantage of coupling tool preCICE, an open-source library for multi-physics coupling, to handle information exchange between a Reinforcement Learning agent ("controller") and external mesh-based solvers ("physics-simulation-engine") within reinforcement learning interaction cycles.
+In a Reinforcement Learning-interaction cycle, Gym-preCICE takes advantage of coupling tool preCICE, an open-source library for multi-physics coupling, to handle information exchange between a Reinforcement Learning agent ("controller") and external mesh-based solvers ("physics-simulation-engine").
 The primary use of Gym-preCICE adapter is for closed- and open-loop active control of physics simulations.

 ## Installation